mind body spirit

 Today Kung Fu continues to fill a need in western society to combat stress and strengthen personal health and character.
 This web page is dedicated to those who wish to pursue a better way of life through the cultivation of the mind, body, and spirit.

-Click on Message from Grandmaster to see the latest article, or click on Archives and find a host of interesting articles written over the years.
+Visit the Archives and find a host of interesting articles written over the years.
 After you read them you will know you have touched the heart of Shao-lin.

 This effort is sponsored by the American Center for Chinese Studies and contributors to and affiliates of this traditional, educational organization.
-Only those recognized by the American Center for Chinese Studies as certified members are listed on the ACCS Family Tree.
-(Requires the free Acrobat Reader.)
+Only those recognized by the American Center for Chinese Studies as certified members are listed on th

 To contact the American Center for Chinese Studies: